Joao4569/farm_fresh/README.md

 3. While creating the products models and attempting to make migrations I recieved the following error from the terminla window : `(fields.E210) Cannot use ImageField because Pillow is not installed.` - **RESOLVED** by installing Pillow.

 4. While testing the product detail template I found that on a small mobile device the empty header container wasn't pushing the top of the page down to the bottom of the main site header - **RESOLVED** by adding another 3 media queries in the base.css file in order to push the body down on mobile devies due to the slightly different layout used.

+5. Found a bug with the checkout signals while testing the checkout flow - first I found a duplicate function name in signals.py within the checkout app, I changed this and added a print message in order to test the delete signal in the update on delete function.**RESOLVED** by finding that the signal was recieved, printed my message to the terminal and updated the orders totals.
+Just to make sure I then created and deleted another order, updated and modified a few line items and found it all was working as expected, including the delivery costs while I was busy testing the rest of the functionality.

 ## Unfixed Bugs